AFE Biorepository

 Specimen Collection

-You do not need to make an AFE diagnosis Before specimen collection
+You do not need to make an AFE diagnosis OR OBTAIN CONSENT Before specimen Procurement

 What Specimens Are We Collecting?

-- Maternal blood that have been previously collected for clinical care before the diagnosis of AFE syndrome (i.e., type and screen)
+• Maternal blood that has been previously collected for clinical care before the diagnosis of AFE syndrome (i.e., type and screen)

-- Maternal blood taken during event but prior to transfusion
+• Maternal blood was taken during the event but before transfusion

-- Pathological specimens from the placenta, surgical pathology specimens (i.e., placenta, uterus, etc.)
+• Pathologic specimens (FFPE Tissue Blocks) from the placenta or surgical pathology specimens (i.e., placenta, uterus, etc.)

 The most promising specimens we need are research dedicated specimens taken during an AFE prior to any blood transfusions.